 Hope dwindles for finding survivors of mudslide in Peru

-CUZCO, Peru (AP) _ Rains slowed the grisly task of pulling cadavers from mud and rocks Thursday amid dwindling hopes of finding more survivors of an Andean mudslide that killed as many as 300 villagers.
+LIMA, Peru (AP) _ Rain slowed the grisly task of pulling cadavers from mud and rocks Thursday, and hope dwindled of finding more survivors of an Andean mudslide that killed as many as 300 villagers.

 Victims' arms and legs could be seen sticking out of the sea of mud that covered entire villages.